spatie/laravel-backup/UPGRADING.md

+# From v5 to v6

+All keys in the config file are now snake_cases.
+Rename any camelCased keys to their snake_cased counterparts.

 # From v4 to v5

 The config file has been renamed.
 Change the name of the config file from `laravel-backup.php` to `backup.php`